aws/chalice/README.rst

 By default, chalice will not set any environment variables on your lambda function.
 However, you can add your own by adding the following key to your chalice configuration.
-This key can contain any key, value pairs that you would like to be set in your lambda function as environment variables.
-Both the key and the value must be a string.
+This key can contain any key-value pairs that you would like to be set in your lambda function as environment variables.
+Variable values must be strings.

 ::